 Click Apply …

-A list of all selected plugins will be displayed in the Delete Plugins area.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely sure that you would like to proceed to the next step and delete all of the selected plugins …
+A list of all selected plugins will show up in the Delete Plugins area.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely sure that you want to proceed to the next step and remove all of the plugins listed …

-In addition to the methods shown above, you can install WordPress plugins to manage your WordPress plugins.
+As well as the methods shown above, you can install a range of 3rd-party tools that let you manage your plugins.

 Health Check & troubleshooting